saikrishna0126/assignment.github.io/README.md

  - **`Root User:`** This user is superuser.
 This user have complete control over the system.
 This user can perform any action, including administrative tasks.
  - **`Regular User:`** A non root users or non-priviliged user.
 This user have limited permissions.
 This user can have only permissions for modify files and directories they own.
  - **`System User:`** This users created by systems.
 This users don't have login access and used run background process.
-- A user have Username, UID(user id), Home directory of a user and Shell.
+- A user have Username, UID(user id), Home directory of a user and Shell.</font>

 **2. Groups in Linux**